$

 Père-Lachaise Cemetery

-The majestic, quiet Père-Lachaise Cemetery occupies a special place on the Paris sightseeing map.
-Here the greatest representatives of world culture - Molière and Frédéric Chopin, Marcel Proust and Jim Morrison - have found eternal rest.
+A special place on the map of Parisian landmarks belongs to the majestic and tranquil Père-Lachaise Cemetery.
+Here rest some of the greatest figures of world culture — Molière and Frédéric Chopin, Marcel Proust and Jim Morrison.

-And how many legends are associated with this place!
-For example, lovers from all over the world leave love notes in the crypt of Pierre Abelard and Heloise (they say it helps to keep love alive for life), and psychics "charge" at the tomb of Alan Kardec, the founder of spiritualism.
-To get rid of infertility or impotence, it is customary to kiss on the lips of the monument on the grave of journalist Victor Noir.
-And how many kisses has the monument on Oscar Wilde's grave seen!
+And how many legends are tied to this place!
+For instance, in the tomb of Pierre Abélard and Héloïse, lovers from around the world leave love notes (it is said this helps preserve affection for life), while psychics “recharge” at the grave of Allan Kardec, founder of Spiritism.
+To cure infertility or impotence, it is customary to kiss the lips of the statue on journalist Victor Noir’s tomb.
+And the monument on Oscar Wilde’s grave has seen more kisses than one could count!

 Père-Lachaise Cemetery